mchill/home/README.md

 ## Usage

 Most services are secured behind Google forward authentication.
-Plex and Jitsi handle their own authentication to allow for shared usage without whitelisting.
+Some services handle their own authentication to allow for shared usage without whitelisting.

 Service              | URL
 ---                  | ---